 The impressive Dar Al Hajar, known as “the stone house”

-The “Stone House” is a truly unique architectural work, specially built in a lush valley rich in fruit (nowadays also qat) and, despite the different sources on its date of construction, there are some references about this site even in the pre-Islamic era.
+The “Stone House” is a truly unique architectural work, specially built in a lush valley rich in fruit (nowadays also qat).
+Despite the different sources on its date of construction, there are some references about this site even in the pre-Islamic era.
 As it often happens in Yemen, it is difficult to understand the exact dates, though somebody says it was built in the 18th century on the ruins of an ancient Sabean palace Dhoo Seedan.

 It was destroyed and rebuilt several times during the different periods until it reaches these days in its splendour.
-Around the ’30s, Imam Yahya reconstructed the palace transforming it into its summer residence and adding some details such as the “mafraj”, a typical Yemeni lounge located on the top floor of the tower.
-This palace built on the rock is a true 7-storeys masterpiece, with about 35 rooms, in addition to guest rooms, Turkish baths, fountains and much more.
+Around the ’30s, Imam Yahya reconstructed the palace, transforming it into its summer residence and adding some details such as the “mafraj”, a typical Yemeni lounge located on the tower’s top floor.
+This palace built on the rock is a true 7-storeys masterpiece, with about 35 rooms and guest rooms, Turkish baths, fountains, and much more.
 The artistic beauty of the building is also in the care of details, where doors and windows cannot be overlooked.